CoDeConf/CoDeOSL15/blog/_posts/2014-09-18-DevOps-and-Cloud-Revolutionize-Your-SDLC.md

 ---
 layout:    post
 title:     Revolutionize Your SDLC
 tags:      [DevOps]
 authors:   [Andi Mann]
+published: false
 ---

 ## DevOps and Cloud: Tips and Techniques to Revolutionize Your SDLC